-Vaginal discharge: what are the secretions of the vagina?
+Vaginal discharge: what are vaginal secretions?

 What is vaginal discharge?